Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - Self-doubt or fear of failure

-“This exact thing gets in my way—and I’ve named it.”
+This specific thing gets in my way—and I’ve identified it.

 2. It Reduces the Brain’s “Shock Effect”

-If you’ve already imagined things like:
+If you’ve already pictured things like:

 - Feeling tired